X

 • Emoji count: Using emojis in your subject line makes your subject line stand out in the inbox.

-• Power words: Use emotionally triggering power words in your subject line that increases the open rate.
+• Power words: Use emotionally triggering power words in your subject line that increase the open rate.

 Step 3: Refine Your Subject Line Based on the Analysis